mariovas3/bert-lora/README.md

     <img src="./assets/imgs/gradio-empty-string.png"/>

-* You can also get the share link, and serve from inside a Docker container.
+* You can also serve from inside a Docker container.
 After you have built the image as described above, just run:

     ```bash
-    docker run -p 5000:5000 --name flask-cont-1 flask-pytorch-model bash -c "gradio app/api_server/gradio_app.py"
+    docker run -p 5000:5000 --name flask-cont-1 flask-pytorch-model bash -c "python ./app/api_server/gradio_app.py"
     ```

-    and you should get a link ending in `gradio.live` which is a public link that everyone can access.
+    and navigate to `localhost:5000`.